nbicocchi/learn-java-core/assets/slides/E5 - Java Generic Data Structures.md

 ```

 ### The naming convention for type parameters
-There is a naming convention that restricts type parameter name choices to single uppercase letters.
+There is a naming convention that restricts type parameter names to **single uppercase letters**.
 Without this convention, it would be difficult to tell the difference between a type variable and an ordinary class name.

 The most commonly used type parameter names are: